vsvishal/react-projects/React-notes.md

     - Second Child Constructor()
     - Second Child render()

-    // Dom updates in a single batch, here react tries to optimize since dom manipulation is expensive.
+    // Dom updates in a single batch, here react tries to optimize since Dom manipulation is expensive.
 This is the "commit" phase
     - First Child componentDidMount()
     - Second Child componentDidMount()